croct-tech/plug-js/docs/plug.md

 # Plug API Reference

-This reference documents all methods available in the Plug API and explains in detail how these methods work.
+This reference documents all methods and properties available in the Plug API and explains in detail how they work.

 # Index